Confessions of a Grocery Addict

 Christmas Coffee with Amaretto Whipped Cream

 If you're in need of a little Christmas spirit, check out this delicious take on a White Russian.
-Freshly brewed coffee is mixed with cream, Kahlua and vodka, then topped with almond flavored whipped cream for a truly cheerful breakfast beverage.
+Freshly brewed coffee is mixed with cream, Kahlua and vodka, then topped with almond flavored whipped cream for a truly cheerful holiday beverage.

 5 from 3 votes